 It's common to have cultivation facilities inspected for pests and vermin in many different states and counties.
 The County of Los Angeles Cannabis Facility Inspection Guide 2021 states that "The facility shall at all times be constructed, equipped, maintained, and operated as to prevent the entrance and harborage of animals, birds, and vermin, including, but not limited to, rodents and insects.
 Vermin inside a cannabis facility could lead to contamination and possibly disease transmission.
 If evidence of vermin infestation is present, the facility should self-close, have a professional pest control company eliminate the infestation, properly clean and then reopen."

 The first step to preventing pests and infestation is to keep grow rooms clean and free of dirt and debris.
 Overlooking cleanliness makes it easier for pests to find their way into grow rooms, where they can wreak havoc and destroy entire harvests.
 Air filtration systems continously clean and circulate the airstream to perfect growing conditions and keep plants protected.
 CleanLeaf air filtration systems overcome the most common grow room threats.
 Each CleanLeaf series is specifically-engineered for cultivators looking for the safest, most efficient solution for air filtration.

-Find out how to identify insect pests & the best ways to prevent them below (detailed prevention instructions can be found at the bottom of this article).
+Find out how to identify insect pests and other ways to prevent them below (detailed prevention instructions can be found at the bottom of this article).